 Does my water sample need to be refrigerated after I collect it?

-Some tests require thermal preservation upon sample collection and your water sample may need to be refrigerated.
-If you received ice packs with your sample bottle, make sure to freeze the ice pack for 24 hours and use these when you return the sample to the EGLE Laboratory.
-Refrigerate your sample for 8 hours if possible if you will not be able to return it to the laboratory within 24 hours of collection.
-DO NOT freeze the sample.
-Samples received frozen are not acceptable for testing
+Some tests require thermal preservation upon sample collection, and your water sample may need to be refrigerated.
+If you received ice packs with your sample bottle, freeze them for 24 hours and use them when you return the sample to the EGLE Drinking Water Laboratory.
+Refrigerate your sample for 8 hours when possible if you will not be able to return it to the laboratory within 24 hours of collection.
+Do not freeze the sample.
+Samples received frozen will not be accepted for testing.

 -